UAL-RE/lc-containers_vms/episodes/containers-part2.md

 ```
 FROM python:3.12
-COPY intro.py .    # <---- This is the new line for copying
+COPY intro.py .    # <---- This is the new line that copies the script
 CMD ["python", "--version"]
 ```